-With the Easter celebrations right around the corner, I decided to offer this old article about traditional Easter foods in Romania a makeover and offer more details about what Romanians eat during the Easter celebrations because, well, who doesn’t enjoy finger-licking good food?
+With Easter just around the corner here in Romania, I decided to update this article about traditional Easter Foods in Romania and offer more details about what Romanians eat during the Easter celebrations because, well, who doesn’t enjoy finger-licking good food?

 In Romania, there aren’t many occasions when feasts are expected: Easter is the first one of the year, followed later on by Christmas and maybe the New Year’s eve celebrations, sprinkled in between with a birthday celebration here and there.

 However, the Easter has some of the most impressive foods of all celebrations – at least in my opinion – with some of them only cooked during these holidays.

 This is what makes foods more special: the fact that you only have them on a particular occasion.

 And I like them all, from lamb to salads and stews and everything in between.
 I am sure you will love the traditional Easter foods in Romania as well!

 In case you didn’t know, the Romanians love their food and even though more and more are starting to look into healthier options, traditional holiday foods are greasy, full of calories and… delicious.
 But first…

 Let’s see what makes you gain those extra pounds if you decide to spend the Easter holidays in Romania: my favorite traditional Easter dishes (most of them prepared by my wife).